Business Loans for Physicians

 No matter what you’re financing, Shield Funding can help.

-Unlike traditional lenders, we offer unsecured business loans, so you don’t have to put up collateral.
+Unlike traditional lenders, we offer business loans that are unsecured, so you don’t have to put up collateral.
 Because we only require two months in business before offering a small business loan, some of our clients don’t have much in the way of collateral.

 But you don’t need to worry about it with Shield Funding.
 There’s no need to put your business on the line just to get a loan.

-Many traditional lenders won’t give you a loan unless you have a great credit score.
-But we don’t believe that a few credit mistakes should disqualify you from running and growing your business.
+Many traditional lenders won’t give you a business loan unless you have a great credit score and a medical office operating for 2 years.
+But we don’t believe that is the right way to underwrite business funding.

-So we offer business loans to borrowers with credit scores as low as 500.
-These loans have rates between 12% and 45%, and usually have terms of up to 18 months.
-But as long as you have $8,000 in monthly revenues and two months in business, you can get up to $1,000,000 to run or grow your business.
+So we offer merchant cash advances to borrowers that do not meet traditional financing standards, no matter what the reason.
+This type of funding features rates between 12% and 45%, and usually have terms of up to 18 months.
+But as long as you have $8,000 in monthly revenues, process credit cards, and you have two months in business, you can get up to $1,000,000 to run or grow your business.

 While you can use a term loan for just about anything, working capital loans are meant to help you with the day-to-day costs of running a medical practice.
 And there are a lot of those.
 Payroll, supplies, processing, and other costs require that you have cash on hand.